Why Your LinkedIn Profile Needs More Love

 One of the biggest misconceptions we hear is:

-“I’m not looking right now, so my LinkedIn doesn’t really matter.”
+“I’m not looking, so it doesn’t matter.”

-In reality, that’s exactly when it matters most.
+In reality, that’s when it matters most.

 - Referrals

-- Direct approaches
+- Direct outreach

 Signs Your LinkedIn Profile Needs an Update